 Item Uncertainties Effect if actual results differ from assumptions Property, Plant & Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
-Based on remaining asset lives, it is estimated that the annual depreciation charge for operational assets will increase by £328k per year, if the useful lives of individual assets were to be reduced by one year.
+Based on remaining asset lives, it is estimated that the annual depreciation charge for operational assets will increase by £308k per year, if the useful lives of individual assets were to be reduced by one year.
 However, statutory accounting requirements mean that any increase in the depreciation charge would not impact on the General Fund.
-Provisions The Council's balance sheet at 31 March 2021 includes provisions totalling £2,592k (31.3.20: £2,217k).
-This includes: • £2,501k (31.3.20: £2,126k) in respect of the Council's share of the liability for refunding business ratepayers who successfully appeal against the rateable value of their properties on the rating list • Other provisions of £91k (31.3.20: £91k) in respect of insured liabilities (insurance excesses) including and the repayment of capital grants.
+Provisions The Council's balance sheet at 31 March 2022 includes provisions totalling £845k (31.3.21: £2,592k).
+This includes: • £754k (31.3.21: £2,501k) in respect of the Council's share of the liability for refunding business ratepayers who successfully appeal against the rateable value of their properties on the rating list • Other provisions of £91k (31.3.21: £91k) in respect of insured liabilities (insurance excesses) including and the repayment of capital grants.
 The amounts recognised in the financial statements are based on the best estimate of the expenditure required to settle the obligation.
 Any subsequent increase or decrease in the amounts required to settle these obligations over the amounts provided for in the financial statements would lead to a corresponding decrease or increase in the General Fund balance or - for changes to the provision for business rates appeals not yet distributed in accordance with statutory provisions - the Collection Fund Adjustment Account balance.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 A sensitivity analysis for each significant actuarial assumption as of the end of the reporting period, showing how the defined benefit obligation would have been affected by changes in the relevant actuarial assumption that were reasonably possible at that date is set out in note 31.
-During 2020-21, the Council's actuaries advised that the pension liability increased by £2.810m (2019-20: £1.247m increase).
-This includes a decrease of £1.440m (2019-20: £922k) resulting from experience gain/losses and re-measurements associated with changes in financial and demographic assumptions.
-Fair value measurements - The Council uses an income approach or a market approach to measure the fair value of its investment properties.
-The Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value
+During 2021-22, the Council's actuaries advised that the pension liability decreased by £5.675m (2020-21: £2.810m increase).
+This includes a decrease of £7.723m as a result of experience losses and remeasurements associated with changes in financial and demographic assumptions.
+Fair value measurements - Investment Property The Council uses an income approach or a market approach to measure the fair value of its investment properties.
+The significant unobservable inputs used in the fair value measurement of investment property using the income approach, include assumptions relating to future rental income, Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement of investment properties.